6.5.1 Forwarding documents & substituted service

-In limited circumstances, DHS can assist a parent who does not know the address of the other parent by forwarding documents to that other parent.
+In limited circumstances, Services Australia can assist a parent who does not know the address of the other parent by forwarding documents to that other parent.
 Documents may also be forwarded to and for non-parent carers.

 On this page

 - The purposes & objects of the child support legislation

 - Service of legal documents

 - Forwarding other documents

 The purposes & objects of the child support legislation

 The secrecy provisions in the child support legislation prevent the Registrar from disclosing a person's address to any other person, including the other parent (6.3).
 However, Services Australia can forward a document to a parent at the request of the other parent or another person if it is necessary to do so for the purposes of the child support legislation, or where forwarding the documents will further the objects of the legislation.